 You have NO idea what he is asking you!
 And now, he’s waiting for an answer.
 “What?
 Sorry?” you reply nervously.
 Suddenly, the music stops.
 You start to sweat.
 Everyone is looking at you.
 So what do you say?

-For the moment, just say, “Yes.”
-You’ll know what he was talking about when you get your mojito with ice and a slice of lime.
+For the moment, you just say yes.
+And you have no idea why your drink arrives with ice and a slice of lime.

 With a twist means with a slice of fruit, typically lemon or lime.
 On the rocks means your drink will be served with ice, and neat is for a drink with no ice, no fruit, no nothing.
 You can order any drink followed by these phrases to customize your order.

 For example, “I’ll have a whiskey on the rocks.”
-Or, if you’re feeling flirty, ask for a “martini, with a twist.”
+Or, if you’re feeling a bit fancy, ask for a “martini, with a twist.”
 That will get you started on the many different ways of ordering drinks!

 If you really want to get the party going, you can start by doing a few shots of tequila.
 A large shot is also called a double shot.
 Tilt your head back and gulp it all down.
 As they say,

-Beer drinkers can be picky.
-Some like bottles, some like draft beer (beer from the tap), and some don’t mind drinking out of cans.
+Some beer drinkers like bottles, others like draft beer (beer from the tap), and some don’t mind drinking out of cans.
 Large groups of friends will want to order pitchers.
 It’s cheaper than buying it by the glass.

 The bartender will ask if you want to open a tab.
-This means that you can continue ordering drinks and he will add the total to the tab.
+This means that you can continue ordering drinks without paying each time.
 When you finish your drinks, tell the bartender to close out the tab.
 This means you are ready to go pay.
 Hopefully, a friend will offer to pick up the tab, which means your friend will pay for all the drinks.
 Cheers to that!

+Did you know?
 Studies have shown that having a few drinks can actually improve your ability to speak.
-Alcohol lowers your fear of making mistakes, and actually can improve your pronunciation, as long as you don’t drink toooo much.
+Alcohol lowers your fear of making mistakes.
+It can actually can improve your pronunciation, as long as you don’t drink toooo much.
 Then you’ll be talking only to yourself.